mikemhenry/userdocs/docs-src/software/JupyterLab.md

     do not use `Ctrl + C` for copying the link, this will abort the server process and kill your job.

 !!! note "QOS"
-    the `jupyter-compute` tool uses an special Slurm Quality of Service (QoS), which should reduce queuing times for interactive jobs.
+    the `jupyter-compute` tool uses an special lsf Quality of Service (QoS), which should reduce queuing times for interactive jobs.
     Since interactive jobs are considered to be finished within less than a working day, the walltime limit cannot exceed 8h (default run time is 6h, afterwards you are expected to have a break ;) ).
     You can disable that qos using the option `--no-qos`, but please release the resources as soon as you are not actively working with the resources anymore.